pouchdb-community/ember-pouch/README.md

 And of course thanks to all our wonderful contributors, [here](https://github.com/pouchdb-community/ember-pouch/graphs/contributors) and [in Relational Pouch](https://github.com/pouchdb-community/relational-pouch/graphs/contributors)!

 ## Changelog
+* **5.1.0**
+  - Don't unloadRecord a deleted document in onChange, only mark as deleted.
+This fixes some bugs with hasMany arrays corrupting in newer ember-data versions.
+Not unloading records also seems safer for routes that have that model active.
 * **5.0.1**
   - Adapter `fixDeleteBug` flag.
 Defaults to `true`.
 Fixes [https://github.com/emberjs/data/issues/4963](https://github.com/emberjs/data/issues/4963) and related issues that don't seem to work well with server side delete notifications.
   - Track newly inserted records, so `unloadedDocumentChanged` is not called for those.
 Otherwise a race-condition can occur where onChange is faster than the save.
 This can result in the document being inserted in the store via `unloadedDocumentChanged` before the save returns to ember-data.
 This will result in an assert that the id is already present in the store.